 5 MINUTES, BIG REWARDS

 Breakfast cereal is quick and easy.
-Five minutes is all it takes for most Australians to make and eat a bowl of breakfast cereal.24 And at less than a dollar a day, a bowl of breakfast cereal and milk is also great value.25
+Five minutes is all it takes for most Australians to make and eat a bowl of breakfast cereal.24 And for around 50 cents a serve, a bowl of breakfast cereal and milk is also great value.25

 - are nutrient dense – giving you essential nutrients you need each day in a modest amount of kilojoules19